-First rough total for Trump’s 4th of July feet — $5.4M
+Rough total for Trump’s July Fourth extravaganza: $5.4M

 Separately, Washington Mayor Muriel E. Bowser wrote Trump to say the district’s costs for Trump’s July Fourth event have drained a special fund used to provide security and protect the nation’s capital from terrorist threats.

-The District of Columbia estimates it spent about $1.7 million, not including police expenses for related demonstrations.
+The District of Columbia estimates it spent about $1.7 million — not including police expenses for related demonstrations.

 Bowser wrote Trump that the fund will have a $6 million deficit by September, reminding the president that the account was never reimbursed for $7.3 million in expenses from Trump’s 2017 inauguration.